 The Pentagon has been raising alarms over China's military modernization for several years.

-Japan has joined the U.S. in calling for China's ChICOM rulers to be more open about military budgets and policy.
+Japan has joined the U.S. in calling for China's CHICOM rulers to be more open about military budgets and policy.

 Go on Oprah.

-What are you gonna do?
+What are you going to do?

-When you gonna hit us?
+When are you going to hit us?

-When you gonna take over?
+When are you going to take over?

 Is this not absurd?

-It's one thing for the State Department to do this, but for the Pentagon.
+It's one thing for the State Department to do this, but for the Pentagon?

-Why do we Okay bin Laden, you tell us right now where you are.
+Okay, Bin Laden, you tell us right now where you are.

 We demand to know where you are.